smfreeze/csgo-ai-replier/README.md

 AI: SHUT UP YOU UGLY FAT LOSER
 ```

-Obviously, the response would change with the model and your character description.
+Obviously, the response would change with the model and your character description, it is very programmable, even with very little experience with oogabooga/gradio interface.

+# Use
+Complete the setup correctly and run the program.

+In a CS:GO game type 'OogaMenu' in chat to get the menu chat interface, enable and disable what you want.

+# Warning

+Fair warning, I got a 24h griefing ban which I can only presume was from using this application (although I did team damage a bit, so not 100% sure).

 # Setup